 The Waldorf School of Princeton, a private elementary school with tuition and fees totaling $19,980, had the highest number of religious exemptions.
 Of 108 students included in the vaccination report submitted to the state, 46 had religious exemptions -- or 40.7 percent -- while one student had a medical exemption.

 The school is one of more than 1,000 “Waldorf education” schools around the world that embody the educational philosophy of by Rudolph Steiner, an early 20th century Austrian writer who supported independent, imaginative thinking.

 Waldorf schools also have the highest number of religious or personal-belief exemptions in California and New York City.
-The Princeton school.
+The Princeton school recommends that parents read material that includes critiques of vaccinations.
 Waldorf schools in Germany have been the location of measles outbreaks.